keenanromain/AWS-SAA-C02-Study-Guide/README.md

 - By default, the public IP address of an EC2 Instance is released when the instance is stopped even if its stopped temporarily.
 Therefore, it is best to refer to an instance by its external DNS hostname.
 If you require a persistent public IP address that can be associated to the same instance, use an Elastic IP address which is basically a static IP address instead.
 - If you have requirements to self-manage a SQL database, EC2 can be a solid alternative to RDS.
 To ensure high availability, remember to have at least one other EC2 Instance in a separate Availability zone so even if a DB instance goes down, the other(s) will still be available.
 - A golden image is simply an AMI that you have fully customized to your liking with all necessary software/data/configuration details set and ready to go once.
 This personal AMI can then be the source from which you launch new instances.
+- Instance status checks check the health of the running EC2 server, systems status check monitor the health of the underlying hypervisor.
+If you ever notice a systems status issue, just stop the instance and start it again (no need to reboot) as the VM will start up again on a new hypervisor.

 ### EC2 Instance Pricing
 - **On-Demand instances** are based on a fixed rate by the hour or second.
 As the name implies, you can start an On-Demand instance whenever you need one and can stop it when you no longer need it.
 There is no requirement for a long-term commitment.